sdercolin/vlabeler/README.md

 ### Audio playback

 - `Space`: play the current entry, or stop playing if already playing
-- `Shift` + `Space`: play the current sample file, or stop playing if already playing
+- `Shift` + `Space`: play the current sample file or stop playing if already playing
 - `Ctrl` + mouse click: play the clicked section
 - `Alt` + mouse drag on parameters: play the audio near the cursor's position while moving

 ### Scrolling

 - `Shift` + mouse wheel scroll: horizontal scroll
-- `F` or Focus button in the center of bottom bar: Scroll to center the current entry in the screen
+- `F` or Focus button in the center of the bottom bar: Scroll to center the current entry on the screen

 ### Zoom in/out